COGS18/COGS18.github.io/assets/intro/syllabus.md

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments and final project.
 Across the quarter there will be 7 different coding labs (week 1 through week 7).

 Coding labs will be submitted in the same place as assignments using the same process; however, they will not be autograded for correctness.
 They will instead be spot-checked by instructional staff for concerted student effort.
 This means that if you make a concerted effort to complete at least 5 of these coding labs, you will receive full credit for coding labs.
-If you atempt 4 of these, you'll receive 5\% of the possible credit.
+If you attempt 4 of these, you'll receive 5\% of the possible credit.
 If you attempt 3 or fewer, you will not receive coding lab credit.

 While you're encouraged to work on these during your assigned lab time in the zoom session with instructional staff present (particularly if you're struggling with the material!), you are not required to do so.
 To receive credit for a coding lab, you have to submit your attempted coding lab for that week by Wednesday at 11:59 PM each week.